fastenhealth/policy/connect/privacy_policy.md

 ## How We Share Your Information

 We only share your information when it’s needed to run our services or meet legal requirements.
+Where applicable, all of our uses and disclosures that occur through the Trusted Exchange Framework and Common Agreement ("TEFCA") will align with requirements stated in TEFCA and applicable guidance that may be issued by the federal Department of Health and Human Services.

 Third-party service providers must safeguard the Personal Information we entrust to them and are permitted to use such information solely for fulfilling the services we have contracted them for.
 They are prohibited from using this personal